Hack-Overflow/HackOverflow/README.md

 Meeting minutes
 We have used watson api for speech to text in pyhton and created a android app to record voice and make sentimental analysis of the audio

+How to run the code

+Clone the project
+cd src
+python manage.py runserver